exoplatform/exo-documentation/docs/PersonalApplications.rst

 |AC_image5|

-Application center is divided into 2 parts: on the right listing your favorite applications with mandatory applications pinned in the top and on the the left listing the whole applications your are allowed to view and use.
+Application center is divided into 2 parts: on the right listing your favorite applications with mandatory applications pinned in the top and on the the left listing the whole applications you are allowed to view and use.

 .. _mandatoryApps: